 Billy makes a quick call to a girl he met on Tinder last night and at the same time sends a snapchat to 2 mates with a picture of the meal he ate last night.
 His 2 mates are thrilled.

 Billy checks the time on his phone and realises he is running late for work.

 A quick shower with his phone sitting upright so he can see any notifications whilst showering, and he is almost ready for work.
 A quick toilet visit and check on his Facebook timeline whilst sitting there and then its time to get dressed.

 Whilst pulling up his trousers Billy sees a notification appear from Wendy at work that has a picture attached.
 Billy lets his pants fall back down as he checks the post.
 Wow!
 A picture of Wendy’s cat eating some ice cream.
 Billy laughs out loud and gives it a good like but fearing Wendy may think less of him if he doesn’t post a comment, Billy lets his pants fall down again and writes “LOL!
 Your cat rocks Wendy!
 So cool!
 ROFLOL”

 Billy feels better now having replied to the post.
 He has connected with Wendy from work.
-He hopes to meet Wendy some day as she seems really nice.
+He hopes to meet Wendy in the flesh some day as she seems really nice.